Gabelbombe/paper-cosfromscratch/README.md

 }
 ```

-With nomad run `examples/jobs/fabio.nomad`, fabio will be deployed to nomad to complete the Container Orchestration System setup.
+With `nomad run examples/jobs/fabio.nomad`, Fabio will be deployed to nomad to complete the Container Orchestration System setup.
-To test if the deployment succeeded you can either open the fabio UI using `xdg-open "http://$(terraform output fabio_ui_alb_dns)"` or check the nomad UI.
+To test if the deployment succeeded you can either open the fabio UI using `xdg-open "http://$(terraform output fabio_ui_alb_dns)"` or check the Nomad UI.

 ![Fabio as the first Nomad Job](assets/fabio-jobs.png)

-In the image above, fabio running as nomad system job is shown.
+In the image above, Fabio running as nomad system job is shown.
 Thus the deployment was successful.

 ### Deploy a Sample Service